- About this Document

 The fabric architecture used in this JVD for both the Frontend and backend follows the 2-stage clos design, with every leaf node connected to all the available spine nodes, and via multiple interfaces.
 As a result, multiple paths are available between the leaf and spine nodes to reach other devices.

-AI traffic characteristics may impede optimal link utilization when implementing traditional Equal Cost Multiple Path (ECMP) static load balancing over these paths.
+AI traffic characteristics may impede optimal link utilization when implementing traditional Equal Cost Multiple Path (ECMP) Static Load Balancing (SLB) over these paths.
 This is because the hashing algorithm which looks at specific fields in the packet headers will result in multiple flows mapped to the same link due to their similarities.
-Consequently, certain links will be favored, and highly utilized links may impede the transmission of smaller, low-bandwidth flows, leading to potential collisions, congestion and packet drops.
-To improve the distribution of traffic across all the available paths Dynamic Load Balancing (DLB) should be implemented on the leaf and spine nodes, instead of traditional ECMP.
+Consequently, certain links will be favored, and their high utilization may impede the transmission of smaller low-bandwidth flows, leading to potential collisions, congestion and packet drops.
+To improve the distribution of traffic across all the available paths either Dynamic Load Balancing (DLB) or Global Load Balancing (GLB) can be implemented instead.

 Each Language model will have a different traffic profile and characteristics, and therefore, class of service will need to be tuned to the specific model or models in use.
-Introduction to Congestion Control in Juniper AI Networks explores how to build a lossless fabric for AI workloads using DCQCN (ECN and PFC) congestion control methods and DLB.
-The document uses the DLRM training model as a reference and demonstrates how different congestion parameters such as ECN and PFC counters, input drops and tail drops can be monitored to adjust configuration and build a lossless fabric infrastructure for RoCEv2 traffic.
+Introduction to Congestion Control in Juniper AI Networksexplores how to build a lossless fabric for AI workloads using DCQCN (ECN and PFC) congestion control methods and DLB.
+The document was based on DLRM training model as a reference and demonstrates how different congestion parameters such as ECN and PFC counters, input drops and tail drops can be monitored to adjust configuration and build a lossless fabric infrastructure for RoCEv2 traffic.
 Load Balancing in the Data Center provides a comprehensive deep dive into the various load-balancing mechanisms and their evolution to suit the needs of the data center.